-A network can be divided into multiple channels, and the next important line of code connects the application to a particular channel within the network, mychannel, where our smart contract was deployed:
+A network can be divided into multiple channels, and the next important line of code connects the application to a particular channel within the network, mychannel:

+'''

 const network = await gateway.getNetwork('mychannel');

+'''

-Within this channel, we can access the FabCar smart contract to interact with the ledger:
+Within this channel, we can access the smart contract fabour to interact with the ledger:

+'''

 const contract = network.getContract('fabcar');

+'''

-Within FabCar there are many different transactions, and our application initially uses the queryAllCars transaction to access the ledger world state data:
+Within fabcar there are many different transactions, and our application initially uses the queryAllCars transaction to access the ledger world state data:

+'''

 const result = await contract.evaluateTransaction('queryAllCars');

+'''

-The evaluateTransaction method represents one of the simplest interactions with a smart contract in blockchain network.
+The evaluateTransaction method represents one of the simplest interaction with a smart contract in blockchain network.
 It simply picks a peer defined in the connection profile and sends the request to it, where it is evaluated.
 The smart contract queries all the cars on the peer's copy of the ledger and returns the result to the application.
 This interaction does not result in an update the ledger.

-7.2.6 The FabCar smart contract
+7.1.5 The FabCar smart contract

 Let's take a look at the transactions within the FabCar smart contract.
-Open a new terminal and navigate to the JavaScript version of the FabCar Smart contract inside the fabric-samples repository:
+Navigate to the chaincode/fabcar/javascript/lib subdirectory at the root of fabric-samples and open fabcar.js in your editor.